-Kashmiri separatist leader Syed Ali Shah Geelani suffered a minor heart attack on Thursday and has been admitted to a hospital in New Delhi
+Kashmiri separatist leader Syed Ali Shah Geelani suffers heart attack, hospitalised in Delhi

 New Delhi: Hardline Kashmiri separatist leader Syed Ali Shah Geelani was on Thursday admitted in a private hospital in South Delhi after he complained of breathlessness and it emerged he had suffered a minor heart attack.